aleshaleksey/fansys23/12-equipment-economy.md

 This is the usual "adventuring guilds" settings.
 All kinds of weapons and armours are available.
 Some have become obsolete (under some situations).
 Firearms become available.
 Techniques of extracting resources and crafting become very efficient, and all kinds of sciences flourish.
 Labour costs are high, but productivity of labour also increases due to advanced techniques and industrialisation.
 Population densities are generally high.
 Most of the world has been at least crudely mapped.
 Most ruins have been found and at least some are explored.
 It is possible that monsters and other "inhuman" forces have retreated (but who knows?).

 ___
+### The Supernatural Economy

+The effects of magic on an economy should be taken into account.
+A society, and economy, where magic is common would likely be affected (unless there are certain taboos against mixing the natural and supernatural world).

+As an example, a society with many nature mages would likely see the cost of agricultural produce both decline and stabilise.
+A society where fire magic is common, would likely develop advanced smelting, increasing the availability of steel and iron.
+Golems and elementals may replace certain workers entirely.

+The tables here do not take this into account, and assume that users of supernatural abilities are not common enough to affect prices and availability of most goods.
+That said, there are no mechanistic limitations on how common this kind people are in a game world, and a gaming group should keep this in mind when creating a fantasy world.

+___
 ### Currency

 The most common currency was generally silver, although gold, copper, bronze, electrum (gold/silver allow) and other currencies have been used.
 The main prerequisite was that the material can be worked with available tools, does not degrade much over time and is scarce.
 Gold generally was worth 10-20 times more than silver.
 Copper currency was used mostly locally.
 However, silver coin or trade bars of various sizes were the most common.
 Good examples include the English "silver penny" (1.4g-1.55g) and the Athenian silver drachma (~4.3g).